Patitotective/ImStyle/README.md

 With _ImStyle_ it's way more clear and **you don't need to compile your application again each time you change its style**.

 ## Example
-Take a look at [example/](https://github.com/Patitotective/ImStyle/tree/main/example).
+- For a working application example look at [example/](https://github.com/Patitotective/ImStyle/tree/main/example).
+- For style examples look at [styles/]((https://github.com/Patitotective/ImStyle/tree/main/styles)).

 ## Fields Description
 Fields of [`ImGuiStyle`](https://nimgl.dev/docs/imgui.html#ImGuiStyle):